 Take the following steps to be considered for admission:

 Complete the NursingCAS application.

 - Send your requests for letters of recommendation.

-- Request two (2) letters of recommendation.
+- Request two (2) letters of recommendation from former faculty or colleagues with a doctoral degree.
 You will be asked to supply information for your recommenders in the application.